Breaking the Cycle of Toxic Parenting - The Fear of "Becoming Just Like Them"

 Summary

 The toxic parenting cycle is not destiny.
 Having self-awareness, knowing your triggers, learning new models, and seeking professional help when needed.
-These four practices will help you provide your children with a "safe parent."
+These four practices will help you provide your child with a "safe parent."
 If you fear the cycle, you already have the power to break it.